data-axle/elastic_record/README.md

 `has_es_children` accepts an optional `name` argument, with a sane default.
 In the above example, it would default to `country`.
 The name can later be used to construct `has_parent` queries.
 ElasticRecord will define a getter method with the same name as the value provided to `join_field` on both the parent and all children (and grandchildren).

-The `children` argument expects a Class, Array of Classes, or, for complex nestings, an instance of `::ElasticRecord::Model::Joining::JoinChild.new`.
+The `children` argument expects a Class or, for complex nestings, an instance of `::ElasticRecord::Model::Joining::JoinChild.new`.
+You can also pass an Array, each element of which is either a `Class` or a `::ElasticRecord::Model::Joining::JoinChild.new`.

 `::ElasticRecord::Model::Joining::JoinChild.new` accepts additional, optional arguments:
 * `name`: defaults to the snake case version of the value provided to `klass` (e.g. `state` in the example above).
 Can be used to construct `has_child` queries.